Generic name: CONESTAT ALFA 2100U

 - Remove the flip caps from the RUCONEST and diluent vials.
-Treat the vial stoppers with the alcohol swab and allow to dry.
+Treat the vial stoppers with the antiseptic wipe and allow to dry.

 - Using the syringe/needle or syringe/vial adapter, withdraw 14 mL of sterile water for injection from the diluent vial.

 - Remove the syringe and transfer the diluent to the RUCONEST vial.
 Add the diluent slowly to avoid forceful impact on the powder.
 Swirl the vial slowly to mix and avoid foaming.

 - Repeat this procedure using another 14 mL of diluent and a second vial of RUCONEST.

 - If the same patient is to receive more than one vial, the contents of multiple vials may be pooled into a single administration device (i.e., syringe).

 - Inspect RUCONEST visually for particulate matter and discoloration after reconstitution and prior to administration.
 The reconstituted solution should be colorless, clear, and free from visible particles.
 Do not use if the solution is cloudy, colored, or contains particulates.

 - RUCONEST vial is for single-use only.

 - Use the reconstituted product immediately, or within 8 hours stored at 36ºF - 46ºF (2º - 8ºC).
 Discard partially used vials.

 - Do not mix RUCONEST with other medicinal products.
 Administer RUCONEST by a separate infusion line.